 The Kentucky State Police (KSP) recruits potential new troopers to help patrol the state highways, assist motorists, and investigate crashes, with opportunities to advance into other departments such as arson investigation.
 Kentucky troopers earn a starting salary of $37,886.3 In addition to the KJPSC requirements, KSP recruits must:

 - Not have more than six points against a driver’s license

-- Have completed 60 college credit hours, served two years as a peace officer, or served two years in the military
+- Have a high school diploma plus three years of full-time work experience or have completed 60 college credit hours, served two years as a peace officer, or served two years in the military

 - Have no tattoos visible when in uniform

 The recruiting process begins with a written test and a physical agility test.
 Those who pass will move on to an interview, background check, and polygraph test.
 New recruits who pass all the steps may be offered employment and will then attend the training academy.

 To become a sheriff’s deputy in the state of Kentucky, new recruits must apply to the sheriff’s office in the county for which he or she hopes to work.
 Each county sheriff’s office sets its own hiring procedures and any requirements in addition to state minimums.
 Once offered a position as a deputy, the new recruit must complete a police academy.